-As the name suggests, sun gazing is a form of meditation that involves gazing at the sun.
-Participants look directly at the sun, most commonly during sunrise and sunset, to connect with and soak in its powerful energy.
+Sun gazing is a method of meditation that attempts to harness the healing power of the sun.
+Participants look directly at the sun, most commonly during sunrise and sunset, in an effort to connect with its energy.

-Evidence suggests that sunlight exposure can:
+Evidence suggests that general sunlight exposure can:

 - combat fatigue and drowsiness